A Dimension Bound for Symmetrizer Groups of Projective Hypersurfaces: Introduction

 We now provide a brief overview of the paper.
-In Section \ref{section_2}, we recall several definitions and results from \cite{Hwang} and present some generalizations.
+In Section \ref{section_2}, we recall several definitions and results, present some generalizations, and establish several foundational results that will be used throughout the paper.
 In Section \ref{section_3}, we establish basic properties of the Hessian of a symmetric $d$-form.
-In Section \ref{section_4}, we investigate the behavior of quasi-vertices.
-We prove Theorem \ref{t_quasi-vertices} using the Hessian of a symmetric $d$-form, together with Hwang's argument from the proof of \cite[Theorem 3.3]{Hwang}.
-In addition, we establish several geometric properties of quasi-vertices.
-In Section \ref{section_5}, we prove Theorem \ref{t_main}, using Hwang's work \cite{Hwang} and Theorem \ref{t_quasi-vertices}.
-We also provide an example showing that the bounds in Theorem \ref{t_main} are sharp, and discuss some obstructions to generalizing Theorem \ref{t_main}.
+In Section \ref{section_4}, we investigate the behavior of quasi-vertices and prove Theorem \ref{t_quasi-vertices}.
+In Section \ref{section_5}, we first establish the key ingredients for the dimension bounds including Theorem \ref{t_component} and then prove Theorems \ref{t_main} and \ref{t_main_2}.
 Finally, in Section \ref{section_6}, we present several corollaries.
-In particular, using the classifications of Bruce–Wall \cite{BW} and Viktorova \cite{Viktorova}, we present a complete list of isolated singularities of cubic surfaces and cubic threefolds whose symmetrizer algebra has a nontrivial nilpotent part. \\ \\ \textbf{Acknowledgements.} The author would like to thank Professor Yongnam Lee for suggesting this topic and for his valuable comments and guidance.
+In particular, using the classifications of Bruce–Wall \cite{BW} and Viktorova \cite{Viktorova}, we present a complete list of isolated singularities of cubic surfaces and cubic threefolds whose symmetrizer algebra has a nontrivial nilpotent part. \\ \\ \textbf{Acknowledgements.} The author would like to thank his advisor, Professor Yongnam~Lee, for suggesting this topic and for his guidance and valuable comments.
+The author is indebted to the referee for a careful reading of the manuscript and for many detailed suggestions, which improved both the exposition and the content of the paper.
 The author is also grateful to Professor Jun-Muk Hwang for helpful discussions, to Professor Francesco Russo for kindly providing access to Carmelo Mammana’s paper~\cite{Mammana}, and to Haesong Seo, Chiwon Yoon and Hyukmoon Choi for their detailed comments on an earlier draft of this paper.
 The author is supported by the Institute for Basic Science (IBS-R032-D1).